Benchmarking magnetized three-wave coupling for laser backscattering: Analytic solutions and kinetic simulations: Kinetic simulations of stimulated backscattering

-Second, the protocal is used to scan plasma temperature $T_0$ to determine the range of validity of warm-fluid theory (figure~\ref{fig:Tscan}).
-At low temperature, the error bars are large because collisionless damping of plasma waves are too weak to be well constrained.
-The poor constrains on $\mu_3$ overflow to the marginal error bars of $\gamma_0$, which becomes better constrained at higher temperatures.
+Second, the protocol is used to scan plasma temperature $T_0$ to determine the range of validity of warm-fluid theory (figure~\ref{fig:Tscan}).
+At low temperature, collisionless damping of plasma waves are negligible and the $\mu_3$ error bars are large.
 On the other hand, when \mbox{$T_0>10^2$ eV}, damping starts to dominate growth and data start to deviate from warm-fluid theory.
 At \mbox{$T_0\sim10^3$ eV}, the seed barely grows unless the pump is stronger.
 However, a stronger pump suffers more from spontaneous scattering, leading to systematic errors and large uncertainties.
-Therefore, the applicability of the protocal does not far exceeds the temperature range reported here.
-Within this range, the expected $\gamma_0$ from warm-fluid theory (line) agrees with simulation data (squares) up to \mbox{$T_0=300$ eV}.
-Notice that the line is not a fit of the data.
-It is remarkable that even though collisionless damping has become significant, which is a purely kinetic phenomenon, the three-wave coupling remains well described by the warm-fluid theory.
-Since the protocal cannot be extended to much higher temperatures, it remains to be investigated when kinetic physics starts to directly affect the coupling.
-As remarked earlier, the protocal also provides a unique way to measure $\mu_3$, which is difficult to compute analytically when magnetized waves propagate at obliue angles.
-In subsequent scans, the plasma temperature is always fixed at \mbox{$T_0=10$ eV} where damping is negligible.
+Therefore, the applicability of the protocol does not far exceed the temperature range reported here.
+Within this range, the expected $\gamma_0$ from warm-fluid theory (line) agrees with simulation data (squares) up to \mbox{$T_0=300$ eV}, where hints of disagreements emerge.
+It is remarkable that even when collisionless damping has become significant, which is a purely kinetic phenomenon, the three-wave coupling remains well described by the warm-fluid theory.
+In subsequent scans, the plasma temperature is fixed at \mbox{$T_0=10$ eV} where damping is negligible.